Best Workout Apps

 Can you get toned on an elliptical?

 Yes, you can get toned using an elliptical when combined with a calorie-controlled diet and regular resistance training.
 “Toning” is a buzzword that refers to getting leaner or burning fat.
-Ellipticals help your body burn calories and fat.
+Ellipticals can help your body burn calories and fat.

 What muscles does an elliptical work most?